JQL/yii2-bootstrap4/README.md

 ```
     'yii\bootstrap4\BootstrapAsset',
 ```
-9. <font colour="red">**If you are using an older version of Yii2 which _doesn't_ show the icons in _country/index.php_**</font>  then in the root of the bootstrap4 folder create the folder: `components\grid` and inside create the following file **ActionColumn.php**.
+9. **If you are using an older version of Yii2 which _doesn't_ show the icons in _country/index.php_**  then in the root of the bootstrap4 folder create the folder: `components\grid` and inside create the following file **ActionColumn.php**.
 Note: newer versions of Yii2 have the icons hardcoded into the ActionColumn file so no change is needed:
 ```
 <?php